Idaho Hot Springs Mountain Bike Route: Riding the Idaho Hot Springs Mountain Bike Route

 Most people ride the route counterclockwise with typical times to complete it ranging from 2 to 3 weeks.
 Due to the mountainous terrain and the unpredictable central Idaho weather, the riding season generally runs from May after the roads are free of snow to October when the snow flies again.
 Early season high water from snow runoff may affect accessibility of the hot springs located adjacent to the rivers.

 Consideration should be given to Idaho’s fire season in August and September.
 The US Forest Service website provides daily updates on current fire conditions and links to the National Weather Service for critical decision making information especially wind speed and direction.
 Depending on the time of year, temperatures may range to freezing at night to over 90 degrees F during the heat of the day.

-Grizzly bears are not expected in this area but it is black bear country.
-Basic bear prevention practices are always a good idea, like keeping a clean campsite area and hanging food, as necessary.
+While grizzly bears are uncommon in this region, black bears are known to inhabit the area.
+Standard safety measures, such as maintaining a clean campsite and properly storing food, are recommended for all visitors.

 Water is generally very accessible on this route and a water filter is recommended.